Iran–Israel proxy conflict: Syria, Iraq and Lebanon (2019–2020)

 In June and July, a series of explosions targeted Iran's nuclear and missile programs and various other infrastructure.
-There were accidents and damages reported in the Parchin military complex near Tehran on 26 June, the Sina At'har clinic in northern Tehran on 30 June, the Natanz nuclear facility on 2 July, the Shahid Medhaj power plant (Zargan) in Ahvaz and the Karun petrochemical center in the city of Mahshahr on 4 July.
+There were accidents and damages reported in the Parchin military complex near Tehran on 26 June, the Sina At'har clinic in Northern Tehran on 30 June, the Natanz nuclear facility on 2 July, the Shahid Medhaj power plant (Zargan) in Ahvaz and the Karun petrochemical center in the city of Mahshahr on 4 July.
 It has been speculated that Israel was involved, and the damage at the centrifuge plant in Natanz alone could delay the Iranian nuclear weapons program by one or two years, according to intelligence officials.
-On July 6, another explosion occurred at the Sepahan Boresh factory in the city of Baqershahr.
-On July 9, explosions were reported at a missile depot belonging to Iran's Revolutionary Guards Corps west of Tehran.
-On July 11, an explosion took place at the basement of an old two-story house containing gas cylinders in northern Tehran.
-On July 12, a fire broke out at the Shahid Tondgooyan Petrochemical Company in southwest Iran.
-On July 13, an explosion occurred at a gas condensate plant of the Kavian Fariman industrial zone in the Razavi Khorasan Province.
-On July 15, a large fire broke out at a shipyard in the city of Bushehr, spreading to seven wooden boats.
-On July 18, an oil pipeline exploded in the Ahvaz region in southern Iran.
-On July 19, another explosion took place in a power station in Isfahan.
-Later in the day, a large fire was registered at a cellophane or yarn factory near the city of Tabriz in northwest Iran.
+On 6 July, another explosion occurred at the Sepahan Boresh factory in the city of Baqershahr.
+On 9 July, explosions were reported at a missile depot belonging to Iran's Revolutionary Guards Corps west of Tehran.
+On 11 July, an explosion took place at the basement of an old two-story house containing gas cylinders in northern Tehran.
+On 12 July, a fire broke out at the Shahid Tondgooyan Petrochemical Company in southwest Iran.
+On 13 July, an explosion occurred at a gas condensate plant of the Kavian Fariman industrial zone in the Razavi Khorasan province.
+On 15 July, a large fire broke out at a shipyard in the city of Bushehr, spreading to seven wooden boats.
+On 18 July, an oil pipeline exploded in the Ahvaz region in Southern Iran.
+On 19 July, another explosion took place in a power station in Isfahan.
+On 4 August, a massive explosion took place at the Beirut port caused by ammonium nitrate that was stored at the place.
+According to the German newspaper Die Welt, Iran supplied Hezbollah with hundreds of tons of ammonium nitrate between 2013 and 2014, while around that time Lebanon confiscated thousands of tons of the explosive substance that years later led to the blast.

+Abdullah Ahmed Abdullah, the second-in-command of al-Qaeda, was killed on 7 August 2020 in Tehran.

 Mohsen Fakhrizadeh, head of Iran's nuclear weapons program, was assassinated on 27 November 2020 in Absard.